therealmikenew/MyVeryGraphicNovels/README.md

 ### **_Credits_**

-Information on the graphic novels and comics come from [Goodreads](https://www.goodreads.com/).
+Information on the graphic novels and comics comes from [Goodreads](https://www.goodreads.com/).
 Any errors are mine.
 For requests to change information, contact me via my [LinkedIn](https://www.linkedin.com/in/therealmichaelnewman/).